morgen-peschke/trans-factsheet/README.md

 * [https://hqlo.biomedcentral.com/articles/10.1186/s12955-020-01510-0](https://hqlo.biomedcentral.com/articles/10.1186/s12955-020-01510-0)
 * [Almazan & Keuroghlian 2021](https://jamanetwork.com/journals/jamasurgery/article-abstract/2779429)
-    * Study that **uses data from the US Transgender Survey (massive survey of 27,000+ people)** and does a covariate analysis to learn about the **association between medical transition and several mental health indicators**
+    * Study that **uses data from the US Transgender Survey (massive survey of 27,000+ people)** and does a covariate analysis to learn about the **association between medical transition and several mental health indicators**.
-    * Accounted for various demographic indicators including wealth (a neat finding about wealth was that those with wealth also tend to have better access to gender-affirming care, and thus were more able to benefit from that care)
+    * Accounted for various demographic indicators including wealth (a neat finding about wealth was that those with wealth also tend to have better access to gender-affirming care, and thus were more able to benefit from that care).
-    * Finds that "**_TGD people with a history of gender-affirming surgery had significantly lower odds of past-month psychological distress, past-year tobacco smoking, and past-year suicidal ideation compared with TGD people with no history of gender-affirming surgery_**"
+    * Finds that "**_TGD people with a history of gender-affirming surgery had significantly lower odds of past-month psychological distress, past-year tobacco smoking, and past-year suicidal ideation compared with TGD people with no history of gender-affirming surgery_**".
           * Deeper in the study they reaffirm that **its conclusions support gender-affirmative care**, in line with past smaller-scale studies. "_The association observed between gender-affirming surgeries and reduction in substance use behaviors is consistent with previous studies involving small community samples that